 New Board Members

 AIGA Minnesota is pleased to announce that a number of new members have been elected to serve on the organization’s board of directors beginning on January 1, 2016.
 To view a list of all currently serving AIGA Minnesota board members with biographies and photos, click here.

 Directors are elected by the membership and form the majority of the board, fulfilling positions within specific areas of expertise for the benefit of the membership.
 Directors are entrusted with voting rights and normally serve two-year terms.

 Associate directors are appointed by majority vote of the board of directors and serve the board within a specific function, usually by representing a particular membership affinity group or by performing a special assignment.
-Associate directors do not have voting rights and normally serve for 1- or 2-year terms.
+Associate directors do not have voting rights and normally serve one-year terms.